OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

   --private-key="0xb6b15c8cb491557369f3c7d2c287b053eb229daa9c22138887752191c9520659"
 ```

-Once the deployment is successful, you'll see an output similar to this:
+Once the deployment and activations are successful, you'll see an output similar to this:

 ```shell
 deployed code at address: 0x33f54de59419570a9442e788f5dd5cf635b3c7ac